OfficeDev/office-js-docs-pr/docs/excel/custom-functions-authentication.md

 The custom functions runtime doesn't have a `localStorage` object available on the global window, where you might typically store data.
 Instead, you should share data between custom functions and task panes by using [Office.Storage](/javascript/api/office-runtime/officeruntime.asyncstorage) to set and get data.

-Additionally, there is a benefit to using the `Storage` object; it uses a secure sandbox environment so that your data cannot be accessed by other add-ins.
+Additionally, there is a benefit to using the `storage` object; it uses a secure sandbox environment so that your data cannot be accessed by other add-ins.

 ### Suggested usage

-When you need to authenticate either from the task pane or a custom function, check `Office.Storage` to see if the access token was already acquired.
-If not, use the dialog API to authenticate the user, retrieve the access token, and then store the token in `Office.Storage` for future use.
+When you need to authenticate either from the task pane or a custom function, check `storage` to see if the access token was already acquired.
+If not, use the dialog API to authenticate the user, retrieve the access token, and then store the token in `storage` for future use.

 ## Dialog API

 If a token doesn't exist, you should use the Dialog API to ask the user to sign in.
-After a user enters their credentials, the resulting access token can be stored in `Office.Storage`.
+After a user enters their credentials, the resulting access token can be stored in `storage`.

 > [!NOTE]
 > The custom functions runtime uses a Dialog object that is slightly different from the Dialog object in the browser engine runtime used by task panes.
 They're both referred to as the "Dialog API", but use `Officeruntime.Dialog` to authenticate users in the custom functions runtime.

 For information on how to use the `OfficeRuntime.Dialog`, see [Custom Functions dialog](/office/dev/add-ins/excel/custom-functions-dialog).

-When envisioning the entire authentication process as a whole, it might be helpful to think of the task pane and UI elements of your add-in and the custom functions part of your add-in as separate entities which can communicate with each other through `Office.Storage`.
+When envisioning the entire authentication process as a whole, it might be helpful to think of the task pane and UI elements of your add-in and the custom functions part of your add-in as separate entities which can communicate with each other through `Office.storage`.

 The following diagram outlines this basic process.
 Note that the dotted line indicates that while they perform separate actions, custom functions and your add-in's task pane are both part of your add-in as a whole.